canizalesjaime/homebot/homebot_ros2_ws/README.md

 * fix tennis navigation
 * try networking between computer, arm, and mini bot use ros_ip.
 Look into networking and firewalls. add arm to ros2 setup to check comm(understand rotations and make wave)
 * autocad or freecad for designing: drone, arm, homebot base
 * separate git for robot?
+(Upload vid.)
+* ultrasound node is not updated in teleop node cause of while loop

 ## steps to start